PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 - Error message when Exercise Date > Expiration date : `Should be <= Vest Date`.

-- Error message for Shares Held & Shares Sold :  `Total of Shares Sold & Shares Held can not be >= 1,00,000`.
+- Error message for Shares Held & Shares Sold :  `Total of Shares Sold & Shares Held can not be >= {No of Shares Vested}`.

 - Error message for `Qualified` : `Should be >= {Exercise Date + 1 year + 1 day}`.